edazpotato/twitter-discord-webhook-bot-thing/README.md

 ## What you'll need

--   Admin access to a Discord channel
+-   Administrator access to a Discord channel
 -   A Twitter API V2 app

 ## Setup